AditiSPatil/Fundamentals-HandsOn/L09-04 Docker Compose/Readme.md

 ## Build the app

     docker compose build
+    If the docker-compose.yaml file is located in a different folder, then use 'docker compose build -f /path/to/docker-compose.yaml'

 ## Run the app

     docker compose up -d

+This command builds and runs the containers specified in docker-cpmpose.yaml file.
+The above command (viz. docker compose build) is explicitly used to build the project.
 When the app will run, launch the voting app in your browser http://localhost:5000

 ## List the containers